 Directions

-- Autolyse (30 minutes): In a large mixing bowl, combine the flour and water until no dry flour remains.
-Cover and let it rest for 30 minutes.
-This process allows the flour to fully hydrate and gluten to develop.
+- Autolyse (30 minutes): In big bowl , mix flour and water until no dry spots .
+Cover and rest 30 minutes .
+This helps gluten form .

-- Mixing (10 minutes): Add the sourdough starter and salt to the autolysed dough.
-Mix well until fully incorporated.
+- Mixing (10 minutes): Add sourdough starter and salt to dough .
+Mix until all mixed in .

-- Bulk Fermentation (4-6 hours, room temperature): Cover the bowl and let the dough rise.
-Every hour, perform the stretch and fold technique: gently pull one side of the dough and fold it over itself.
-Repeat this process four times during the bulk fermentation.
+- Bulk Fermentation (4-6 hours at room temp): Cover dough and let it rise .
+Every hour do a stretch and fold : pull one side and fold it over .
+Do this four times .

-- Final Proof (2-3 hours or overnight in the fridge): Place the shaped dough in a floured proofing basket.
-Cover with a cloth or plastic wrap.
-For a cold proof, place it in the refrigerator overnight to develop flavor.
+- Final Proof (2-3 hours or overnight in fridge): Put shaped dough in floured basket .
+Cover .
+For more flavor , chill in fridge overnight .

-- Baking (30-40 minutes): Preheat the oven to 450°F (232°C) with a Dutch oven inside.
-Once hot, carefully transfer the dough into the Dutch oven.
-Cover and bake for 20 minutes, then uncover to brown the crust for an additional 20 minutes.
+- Baking (30-40 minutes): Preheat oven to 450°F (232°C) with Dutch oven inside .
+When hot , transfer dough into Dutch oven .
+Cover and bake 20 minutes , then remove lid and bake 20 more until brown .

 Baking Tips and Advice